F0lak/dm_open_ref/ref/world/proc/Error.md

 +   Error(exception)
 <!-- -->
 **Args:**
-+   exception+ The error that was thrown.
++   exception: The error that was thrown.
 If this was a runtime error, the value will be an /exception datum.